Luke Stocker: 2011 season

-Stocker was selected in the fourth round, 104th overall, by the Tampa Bay Buccaneers in the 2011 NFL Draft and signed his contract worth four years on July 28, 2011.
+Stocker was selected in the fourth round, 104th overall, by the Tampa Bay Buccaneers in the 2011 NFL draft and signed his contract worth four years on July 28, 2011.
 Stocker suffered his first injury on the first day he practiced, and was out for a few weeks recovering from a hip injury.
-He caught his first career pass against the Minnesota Vikings on September 18, 2011 for a 17-yard gain.
+He caught his first career pass against the Minnesota Vikings on September 18, 2011, for a 17-yard gain.
 He finished the season with 12 receptions for 92 yards and no touchdowns.

 2012 season

-During the 2012 season under new head coach Greg Schiano, Stocker saw some slight improvement in play.
-He also was praised for being a good interior blocker but again had a season shortened by injuries.
-He finished his sophomore campaign with 16 receptions for 165 yards and 1 touchdown.
+During the 2012 season under new head coach Greg Schiano, Stocker finished with 16 receptions for 165 yards and one touchdown.

 2013 season

-Stocker was injured during the 2013 season having been on injured reserve.
-No receptions recorded for the 2013 season.
+Stocker played in two games before going on injured reserve in the 2013 season.

 2014 season

-Stocker was healthy for a majority of the season only missing 2 games late in the season due to a concussion.
-Though his receiving stats were a low 7 receptions for 41 yards and no touchdowns his game took a turn in a more positive direction as an interior blocker as well as moving to Fullback in place of a suspended and injured Javorskie Lane.
-Stocker's ability to be an effective lead blocker earned great praise and a new role as a blocking full back after the team let last years lead blocking machine Erik Lorig go via free agency.
-He also was a solid special teams contributor.
+Stocker was mostly healthy during the 2012 season, playing in all but two games (due to a concussion).

 2015 season

 On March 9, 2015, after a strong performance at full back and on special teams, the Buccaneers signed Stocker to a three-year contract extension.
-He finished the 2015 season with 9 catches for 61 yards and a touchdown.
+He finished the 2015 season with nine catches for 61 yards and a touchdown.

 2016 season

-In 2016, Stocker played in 12 games recording 5 catches for 23 yards.
+In 2016, Stocker played in 12 games and started ten.

 2017 season

 On November 28, 2017, Stocker was released by the Buccaneers.
-Before he was released, he had 3 receptions for 18 yards and a touchdown.
+Before he was released, he scored a touchdown against the New Orleans Saints in Week 9.

-Tennessee Titans
+Tennessee Titans (first stint)

 2017 season

 On December 4, 2017, Stocker signed a two-year contract with the Tennessee Titans.
 He caught his first reception as a Titan against the Jacksonville Jaguars for 12 yards.
 The Titans finished second in the AFC South with a 9–7 record and made the playoffs as a Wild Card team.
-Stocker appeared in his first two postseason contests but made no receptions in either game.
+Stocker appeared in his first two postseason games that season.